New regulations for kiosks and self-service transaction machines? We’ve been here before.

 On This Page

-This is an article about action by a government agency in the United States called The US Access Board.
-The Board is thinking about making new rules about self-service kiosks so they are accessible for disabled people.
-Kiosks are machines designed for people to do things like order food and get health information without help.
+This is an article about action (and inaction) by a government agency in the United States.
+The agency is called The US Access Board.
+In 2022 the Board started to make new rules about self-service kiosks.
+The rules were about making them accessible for disabled people.
+Kiosks are machines designed for people to do things like order food and get health info without help.
 Disabled people often cannot use them.
-The Access Board started to make rules on this topic twelve years ago.
+The Access Board also started to make rules on this topic twelve years ago.
 But they never finished.
-In September of 2022 the Access Board published nine questions that would impact any new rules about kiosk access.
-The public can submit comments by November 21 of this year.
-Even though there are no regulations yet, many legal cases require kiosks to work for disabled people.
+In September 2022 the Access Board wrote 9 questions to help them make new rules about kiosk access.
+The public wrote answers (also called comments).
+On May 24, 2024 the Access Board sent a proposed rule to the federal agency called the Office of Information and Regulatory Affairs.
+It sat there for many months.
+On January 29, 2025, the proposed rule was withdrawn by the trump administration.
+But even though there are no ADA regulations on the accessibility of this technology, many legal cases and settlements require kiosks to work for disabled people.

 Article updated